A USB-C PD Multi-Rail PSU drop-in replacement for Atari ST/STE/MegaST computers

 Can I Use the PSU for the Atari 520ST external power supply?

 The device can deliver the voltage requirements of the Atari 520ST models (aka “short ST”), but this kit is designed for internal installation in the Atari ST/STE/MegaST models.
 The external power supply for the 520ST uses a different connector and form factor, so this kit is not suitable for that purpose.
-Stay tuned for future developments.
+If you need a ready-to-use brick for short ST units, check the new External USB-C PD PSU →.

 How much is the weight of the PSU kit?